nkosi-ncube/blockchain-first-app/README.md

-# Todo List Web Application Powered by Blockchain
+# Blockchain Web Application

-This is a simple to-do list web application that utilizes blockchain technology to securely store and manage to-do list items.
-The application allows users to create, update, and delete to-do list items, with all data being stored on the Ethereum blockchain.
+This is a simple web application that demonstrates the concept of blockchain technology.
+The application allows users to interact with a blockchain by mining new blocks, validating the chain, and displaying the entire blockchain.

 ## Features

-- Create new to-do list items.
-- Update existing to-do list items.
-- Delete completed to-do list items.
-- Data stored securely on the Ethereum blockchain.
-- User-friendly interface powered by Django and Bootstrap.
+- **Mine Block**: Users can mine a new block by clicking the "Mine Block" button.
+This adds a new block to the blockchain.
+- **Validate Chain**: Users can validate the integrity of the blockchain by clicking the "Validate Chain" button.
+This checks if the blockchain is tamper-proof.
+- **Display Chain**: Users can view the entire blockchain by clicking the "Display Chain" button.
+This displays all blocks in the blockchain.

-## Setup
+## Technologies Used

-### Requirements

-- Python (3.6 or higher)
+- **Frontend**: HTML, Bootstrap, jQuery
-- Django
+- **Backend**: Django (Python)
-- Web3.py
+- **Blockchain Interaction**: Web3.py (Python library for Ethereum blockchain interaction)
-- Ganache (local Ethereum blockchain)
-- Solidity compiler

-### Installation

-1. Clone the repository: